syncfusion-content/wpf-docs/wpf/RichTextBox/Getting-Started.md

 ### Adding the Control via Designer

-1.Create new WPF application in Visual Studio
+1. Create new WPF application in Visual Studio

-2.Use the Syncfusion RibbonWindow instead of Window
+2. Use the Syncfusion RibbonWindow instead of Window

 ![WPF RibbonWindow](Getting-Started_images/wpf-ribbonwindow.jpeg)

-3.Drag the SfRichTextRibbon control from the Toolbox window to the Design View.
+3. Drag the SfRichTextRibbon control from the Toolbox window to the Design View.
 An instance of the SfRichTextRibbon control is created in the Design view

 ![Dragging RichTextBox Control from Toolbox](Getting-Started_images/wpf-richtextbox-toolbox.jpeg)

-4.Drag the SfRichTextBoxAdv control from the Toolbox window to the Design View.
+4. Drag the SfRichTextBoxAdv control from the Toolbox window to the Design View.
 An instance of the SfRichTextBoxAdv control is created in the Design view

 ![Draggin RichTextRibbon Control from Toolbox](Getting-Started_images/wpf-richtextribbon-toolbox.jpeg)

-5.To make an interaction between SfRichTextRibbon and SfRichTextBoxAdv, bind the SfRichTextBoxAdv as DataContext to the SfRichTextRibbon
+5. To make an interaction between SfRichTextRibbon and SfRichTextBoxAdv, bind the SfRichTextBoxAdv as DataContext to the SfRichTextRibbon

+{% capture codesnippet1 %}
 {% tabs %}
 {% highlight xaml %}
 <Syncfusion:SfRichTextRibbon x:Name="richTextRibbon SnapsToDevicePixels="True" DataContext="{Binding ElementName=richTextBoxAdv}" />